Russia's defense chief warns of 'dirty bomb' provocation

 “The Defense Secretary refuted these claims and cautioned that such allegations should not be used as a pretext for greater escalation,” the ministry said.
 “The Defense Secretary also reiterated UK and wider international support for Ukraine and desire to de-escalate this conflict.”

+Ukrainian President Volodymyr Zelenskyy asserted the international community was unlikely to believe Shoigu’s claims, and implied that Moscow was setting the stage for deploying a radioactive device on Ukrainian soil.

+“If Russia calls and says that Ukraine is allegedly preparing something, it means only one thing: that Russia has already prepared all of it,” Zelenskyy said in a televised address Sunday evening.

-Ukraine’s presidential adviser Mykhailo Podolyak also dismissed Shoigu’s claims as an “absolute and quite predictable absurdity from those who believe that they blatantly lie and make people believe in that.”
-The country’s top diplomat, Dmytro Kuleba, said his country had neither dirty bombs nor plans to acquire them.
+Ukraine’s top diplomat, Dmytro Kuleba, said his country neither has dirty bombs nor plans to acquire them.

 Shoigu’s call with U.S. Secretary of Defense Lloyd Austin was the second in three days.
-A U.S. official familiar with the Sunday call said that Russian allegations of a Ukraine provocation came up.
+A U.S. official familiar with Sunday’s call said Russian allegations of a Ukraine provocation came up.
 The official spoke on condition of anonymity to discuss a private call.

-The mention of the dirty bomb threat in Shoigu’s calls with his counterparts seemed to indicate the threat of such an attack has risen to an unprecedented level.
+The mention of the dirty bomb threat in Shoigu’s calls seemed to indicate the threat of such an attack has risen to an unprecedented level.

-“It appears that there is a shared feeling that the tensions have approached the level that could raise the real threat for all,” Fyodor Lukyanov, the Kremlin-connected head of the Council for Foreign and Defense policies, a Moscow-based group of top foreign affairs experts, said in a commentary on Shoigu’s phone calls.
+“It appears that there is a shared feeling that the tensions have approached the level that could raise the real threat for all,” said Fyodor Lukyanov, the Kremlin-connected head of the Council for Foreign and Defense policies, a Moscow-based group of top foreign affairs experts.

-Elsewhere, Russian authorities reported that they are building defensive positions in occupied areas of Ukraine and border regions of Russia, reflecting fears that Ukrainian forces may attack along new sections of the 1,000-kilometer (620-mile) front line of the war, which enters its ninth month on Monday.
+Elsewhere, Russian authorities reported they were building defensive positions in occupied areas of Ukraine and border regions of Russia, reflecting fears that Ukrainian forces may attack along new sections of the 1,000-kilometer (620-mile) front line of the war, which enters its ninth month on Monday.

 In recent weeks, Ukraine has focused its counteroffensive mostly on the Kherson region.
 Their relentless artillery strikes cut the main crossings across the Dnieper River, which bisects the southern region, leaving Russian troops on the west bank short of supplies and vulnerable to encirclement.